Importing from China: A Step by Step Guide

 It is always the importer of record’s responsibility to arrange for examination and release of the goods.
 If problems arise that you need to troubleshoot, you should know the steps your goods go through when being cleared by customs of your country.

 When the goods arrive, make arrangements for your customs broker to clear them through customs (and quarantine if applicable).
 If everything goes well, it’s your rights to pick up your shipment.

+Implementing what you are learning is the only way to succeed in business.
 Follow these tips and do your research and you can benefit from importing from China.

 Step forward takes a lot of hard work.
 When you’re first starting out, it’s easy to completely overwhelm yourself by planning the entire future of your empire.
 Most get stuck on tiny details.
 You instead need to wake up every day and take the next smallest step you can to achieve that dream.